 - For Renewals, applicants can enter their existing Licence Number and retrieve details for a quick and easy renewal process

 - Integrate Data directly into the Idox Uniform Back Office System, removing the need to rekey data

-For further details about the HMO Solution available from Victoria Forms – contact VFsales@victoriaforms.com or call 01284 701000
+For further details about how Victoria Forms can help, contact VFsales@victoriaforms.com or call 01284 701000

 GDPR will come into effect from 25th May 2018.

 Under the Legislation, Local Authorities are classified as a ‘Data Controller’ and Victoria Forms are classified as a ‘Data Processor’.

 Article 4 defines data controllers and data processors as follows:

 (7) ‘controller’ means the natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data; where the purposes and means of such processing are determined by Union or Member State law, the controller or the specific criteria for its nomination may be provided for by Union or Member State law;